teambit/docs/docs/workspace/01-overview.md

 > **Distributed storage**
 >
 > Bit scopes implement a distributed storage system, similar to Git.
-This means that all data stored locally is what get's pushed to the remote server.
+This means that all data stored locally is what gets pushed to the remote server.
 Read more about it [here](TODO).

 ## Bit workspace and Git